radixsh/ecs-170-project/README.md

 mean average percentage error, and R^2 correlation coefficient.
 The images are saved in the `results` subdirectory.

+### `sanity_check.py`
+THIS FILE ONLY TESTS MODELS TRAINED ON SINGLE-DIMENSION DATA.

+Takes one command-line argument: the name of the model weights file.

+`sanity_check.py` generates data for each of the 9 distributions and tests your model on it.
+It plots the model's predicted distribution and the ground truth distribution on the same plot so you can understand visually how well it did.

 ## Documentation for supporting files
 ### `custom_functions.py`
-Provides a custom loss function that appropriately deals with both categorical data (distribution family) and numerical data (mean and standard deviation).
+Provides a custom loss function, custom multitask layer, and distribution classes for each of the 9 distributions.

-Also provides a custom multitask layer for our neural net ("multitask" because it performs both classification and regression tasks).
+*Multitask*: Custom multitask layer for our neural net ("multitask" because it performs both classification and regression).

+*CustomLossFunction()*: Deals with both categorical data (distribution family) and numerical data (mean and standard deviation).

-In the loss function, we call `softmax()` on each one-hot guess individually to convert it into what looks like a probability measure.
+*CustomLossFunction() notes*: In the loss function, we call `softmax()` on each one-hot guess individually to convert it into what looks like a probability measure.
 This gets the loss function working.
 However, since this post-processing is happening only in the loss function and not in the model itself, if we ever want to directly read the outputs of the model, then we have to also call `softmax()` there too.

 We tried doing `softmax()` in `train.py`, but PyTorch said it couldn't figure out what the loss function's `backward()` should be.
 (For context, the gradient